Floorp-Projects/Floorp/docs/contributing/editors/vim.rst

 The easiest way to make these work out of the box is using `neoconf <https://github.com/folke/neoconf.nvim/>`__, which automatically supports importing VSCode configuration files.
-:code:`./mach ide vscode` will then generate the right configuration for you.
+:code:`./mach ide vscode --no-interactive` will then generate the right configuration for you.

 ESLint
 ------